CivicActions/guidebook/practice-areas/project-management/team-working-agreements-instructions.md

+---
-# Team Working Agreements: Instructions for Project Managers
+title: "Team Working Agreements: Instructions for Project Managers"
+---

 Note: See also Team Working Agreements (for all team members)